 A native of Washington, D.C., I’m a historian and have taught at the university for nearly 25 years, both in the United States and in Europe, including in Slovakia’s Presov University.
 I’ve been living in Europe for the past 22 years and specialize in modern European intellectual history, imperialism, decolonization and American intellectual history.

-My second book, “Czechoslovakia Behind the Curtain – Life, Work and Culture in the Communist Era”, was just recently published.
-It’s an oral history that concerns everyday life for ordinary people during the late communist era.
+My second book, “Czechoslovakia Behind the Curtain – Life, Work and Culture in the Communist Era”, is an oral history that concerns everyday life for ordinary people during the late communist era.

 How did you come to work on popular culture in communist Czechoslovakia?
 And more broadly, where does your interest in Czechoslovakia come from?

-What’s the profile of the people you’ve interviewed for your book?
+What’s the profile of the people you interviewed for your book?
 How did you find and choose them?

 University colleagues and friends helped me make contact with potential interviewees, and often those links provided additional persons of interest.
 I preferred interviewing subjects who were at least 10 years old during the communist period and tried to focus on people who still lived in the Czech and Slovak Republics, or at least within Europe.